 More exterior views:

-The building was initially the Holly Food Mart, opening c.1937.
+c.1938 - The building was initially the Holly Food Mart, opening sometime around 1937.
 In the 50s it was the headquarters for Peterson Publishing, putting out such titles as Motor Trend and Hot Rod.
-This c.1938 Herman Schultheis photo is in the collection of the Los Angeles Public Library.
+This Herman Schultheis photo is in the collection of the Los Angeles Public Library.

-Thanks to Linda Hammonds for information about the building's past in a post on the SoCal Historic Architecture Facebook page.
+Thanks to Carol Momson for information about the building's past in a post for the SoCal Historic Architecture private Facebook group.

 More views by Mr. Schultheis of the building as a market that are in the LAPL collection: searchlights at grand opening | produce and gawkers | MC at opening | another sidewalk shot | night facade from across the street |

-A fine 1971 look east on Hollywood Blvd. at the World Theatre -- and the X Theatre beyond, here with the two halves of the X called the Adam and Eve.
-The photo is from the amazing Bruce Torrence Historic Hollywood Photographs collection, their #T-057-1.
+1971 - A fine look east on Hollywood Blvd. at the World Theatre -- and the X Theatre beyond, here with the two halves of the X called the Adam and Eve.
+The photo is from the amazing McAvoy/Bruce Torrence Historic Hollywood Photographs collection, their #T-057-1.

-Looking east across the facade of the World toward the X Theatre c.1978.
-Thanks to Meredith Jacobson Marciano for the photo on Flickr.
+c.1978 - Looking east across the facade of the World toward the X Theatre.
+Thanks to Meredith Jacobson Marciano for sharing her photo on Flickr.

 The vertical for the Music Box (at this time called the Henry Fonda) is on the left.
 The Egyptian is down there somewhere.
 Way down is the El Capitan (with its vertical saying Paramount).
 On the right beyond the X are the World Theatre hiding behind it (with a blank marquee), the Pantages and the Warner (with Pacific on its vertical).

-Again thanks to the Bruce Torrence Historic Hollywood Photographs collection, their #T-058-1.
-This time we get a view west in 1987.
+1987 - Again thanks to the McAvoy/Bruce Torrence Historic Hollywood Photographs collection.
+This shot is their #T-058-1.
 Hard to miss that sign, isn't it?

 The X Theatre in the Movies: